mjstahl/elementree/README.md

 ## Features

 * Tiny size.
-Elementree is less than 6 KB when compressed.
+Elementree is less than 8 KB when compressed.
 * Minimal cognitive overhead.
 Less framework means more time to focus on the problem domain.
 * Process-focused.
 The use of Finite State Machines for state provides the right level of constraint.
 * It's just JavaScript.
 Nothing fancy, just functions, objects, and template strings.

 ## Philosophy

-The jury is still out on how we handle application and component state and how they relate to each other.
 Elementree focuses on using Finite state machines (FSM) to manage application and component state.
 FSM's are a natural translation of a designer's mockups into a developer's implementation.

-For some, FSMs seem natural from a process perspective, while for others, they are alien in concept.
-Therefore, the APIs introduced in Elementree and used during development are deliberately kept small in number and complexity.
+The APIs introduced in Elementree and used during development are deliberately kept small in number and complexity.
 This fosters focus on the problem domain and process, as opposed to the glory of the framework.

 ## Installation